Mixed Logit Models and Network Formation: Mixed Logit (MX) Models

 We use the unconditional probability $P_{n}(\theta)$ to estimate $\theta$, which determines the distribution of $\beta_{n}$.
-If $\beta_{n}$ is high-dimensional,\footnote{{Recall that $\beta_{n}$ is a vector of parameters $\beta_{n}\in\mathbb{R}^{k}$.
-We refer to $\beta_{n}$ as `high-dimensional' if $k$ is large, although different fields have different notions of what it means to be `large'.
-In statistics, $k$ is often considered to be large if {$k\approx N$, where $N$ is the number of observations \cite{buhlmann2011statistics}.}}} it is difficult to analytically compute $P_{n}(\theta)$, so we use maximum-simulated-likelihood estimation (MSLE) to determine consistent estimators of the distribution parameters.
+If $\beta_{n}$ is high-dimensional,\footnote{{Recall that $\beta_{n}\in\mathbb{R}^{k}$ is a vector of parameters.
+We refer to $\beta_{n}$ as `high-dimensional' if $k$ is large, although different disciplines have different notions of what it means to be `large'.
+In statistics, $k$ is often interpreted as large if $k\approx N$, where $N$ is the number of observations \cite{buhlmann2011statistics}.}} it is difficult to analytically compute $P_{n}(\theta)$, so we use maximum-simulated-likelihood estimation (MSLE) to determine consistent estimators of the distribution parameters.
 The simulated log-likelihood function is $L(\theta)=\sum_{n}\ln[P_{n}(\theta)]$, and we use simulations to calculate $P_{n}(\theta)$.
-For a given value of $\theta$, we draw from the distribution $f(\beta_{n}|\theta)$ several times. {In our case studies, we draw $100$ times from $f(\beta_{n}|\theta)$; a good choice for the number of draws depends both on the situation and on the availability of computational resources.} For each draw of $\beta_{n}$, we compute $S_{n}(\beta_{n})$.
+For a given value of $\theta$, we draw several values of $\beta_n$ from the distribution $f(\beta_{n}|\theta)$.
+In our case studies, we draw values of $\beta_n$ $100$ times from $f(\beta_{n}|\theta)$; a good choice for the number of draws depends both on the situation and on the availability of computational resources.
+For each draw, we compute $S_{n}(\beta_{n})$.
 The mean of $S_{n}(\beta_{n})$ across all draws is an asymptotically consistent estimator of $P_{n}(\theta)$.
-See \cite{Train_Discrete_Book,TrainRevelt97mixedlogit} for detailed discussions of simulation and estimation methods. {As discussed in \cite{TrainRevelt97mixedlogit,Train_Discrete_Book}, the parameter estimates are also unbiased.}
+See \cite{Train_Discrete_Book,TrainRevelt97mixedlogit} for detailed discussions of simulation and estimation methods.
+As discussed in \cite{TrainRevelt97mixedlogit,Train_Discrete_Book}, the parameter estimates are also unbiased.

-\subsection{{Applying the RC model to network data}}
+\subsection{Applying the RC Model to Network Data}